-Please refer to the “Masonic Diary Dates” section on the front page for the latest December and January 2018 updates.
+The “Masonic Diary Dates” section on the front page now shows the Craft and Royal Arch Area Calendars for the latest March and April 2018 updates.

 >> Are you interested in Freemasonry?

 >> Have you ever wondered what it is all about?

 Why not come and find out at one of our open events in the Sheffield area: